nodemcu/nodemcu-devkit-v1.0/README.md

 ![DEVKIT](https://raw.githubusercontent.com/nodemcu/nodemcu-devkit-v1.0/master/Documents/NodeMCU_DEVKIT_1.0.jpg)

-It is an open hardware, with ESP-12-E core (4MBytes flash version).
+It is an open hardware, with ESP-12-E core [32Mbits(4MBytes) flash version].

 ##How to flash